binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 {linenos=off}
     string ldapLoginQuery = "(&(uId="jdeer")(&))("")(userPassword="incorrectpass"))";

-The `(&)` we used that did not contain any embedded filters is called the [LDAP true filter](https://docs.oracle.com/cd/E19476-01/821-0510/def-and-search-filter.html), and will always match any target entry.
-This allows the attacker to compare a valid `uid` with `true`, the attacker can subsequently use any password as [only the first filter](https://www.blackhat.com/presentations/bh-europe-08/Alonso-Parada/Whitepaper/bh-eu-08-alonso-parada-WP.pdf) is processed by the LDAP server.
+The `(&)` we used, that did not contain any embedded filters, is called the [LDAP true filter](https://docs.oracle.com/cd/E19476-01/821-0510/def-and-search-filter.html), and will always match any target entry.
+This allows the attacker to compare a valid `uid` with `true`; the attacker can subsequently use any password as [only the first filter](https://www.blackhat.com/presentations/bh-europe-08/Alonso-Parada/Whitepaper/bh-eu-08-alonso-parada-WP.pdf) is processed by the LDAP server.

 ### Captcha
 ![](images/ThreatTags/easy-verywidespread-easy-low.png)

-Lack of captchas are a risk, but so are captchas themselves...
+Lack of captchas are a risk, but so are captchas themselves.

 What is the problem here?
 What are we trying to stop?

-Bots submitting.
-Whatever it is, whether it's advertising, creating an unfair advantage over real humans, link creation in attempt to increase SEO, malicious code insertion, you are more than likely not interested in accepting it.
+Perhaps it's bots submissions.
+Whatever it is, whether it's advertising, creating an unfair advantage over real humans, link creation in attempt to increase SEO, or malicious code insertion, you are more than likely not interested in accepting it.

-We do not want to block people submitting genuinely innocent input.
+We do not want to block people submitting genuinely safe input.
 If a person is prepared to fill out a form manually, even if it is spam, then a person can view the submission and very quickly delete the validated, filtered and possibly sanitised message.

 ### Management of Application Secrets {#web-applications-identify-risks-management-of-application-secrets}

 Also consider reviewing the [Storage of Secrets](#cloud-identify-risks-storage-of-secrets) subsections in the Cloud chapter.

-* Passwords and other secrets for things like data-stores, syslog servers, monitoring services, email accounts and so on can be useful to an attacker to compromise data-stores, obtain further secrets from email accounts, file servers, system logs, services being monitored, etc, and may even provide credentials to continue moving through the network compromising other machines.
+* Passwords and other secrets for datastores, syslog servers, monitoring services, email accounts, and so on, can be useful to an attacker to compromise datastores, obtain further secrets from email accounts, file servers, system logs, services being monitored, etc. These may even provide credentials to continue moving through the network compromising other machines.
-* Passwords and/or their hashes travelling over the network.
+* Passwords and/or their hashes traveling over the network.

 #### Datastore Compromise {#web-applications-identify-risks-management-of-application-secrets-data-store-compromise}
 ![](images/ThreatTags/difficult-widespread-average-moderate.png)

-The reason I have tagged this as moderate is because if you take the countermeasures, it doesn't have to be a disaster.
+I have tagged this as moderate because, if you take the countermeasures, it doesn't have to be a disaster.

-The New Zealand Intelligence Service [told](http://www.stuff.co.nz/national/politics/73704551/homegrown-threats-more-serious-says-spy-boss-rebecca-kitteridge) New Zealand's previous Prime Minister John Key, that one of the 6 top threats facing New Zealand is a "_Cyber attack or loss of information and data, which poses financial and reputational risks._"
+The New Zealand Intelligence Service [told](http://www.stuff.co.nz/national/politics/73704551/homegrown-threats-more-serious-says-spy-boss-rebecca-kitteridge) New Zealand's previous Prime Minister John Key that one of the 6 top threats facing New Zealand is a "_Cyber attack or loss of information and data, which poses financial and reputational risks._"

 There are numerous examples of datastore compromise that happen on a daily basis.
 If only organisations put in place what I outlined in the countermeasures section, then millions of users would not have their identifies stolen.
 Sadly the advice security expets suggest is rarely followed.
 What happened in the Ashley Madison debacle is a very good example, as Ashley Madison's entire business relied on its commitment to keep its clients (37 million of them) data secret, and provide their clients discretion and anonymity.